 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Dalacin C.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Emergency at the nearest hospital, if you think that you or anyone else may have taken too much DALACIN C.

 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking DALACIN C capsules.